masc-ucsc/docs/docs/pyrope/04-variables.md

     assert  y::[cond,bar==3]

     read_state = comb(x) {
-      const f:u32:[comptime=true] = x // f is compile time or a error is generated return f                 // f should be compile time constant }
+      comptime f:u32 = x      // f is compile time or an error is generated return f                 // f should be compile time constant }